boursam/Lightweight-Kubernetes-Observability-Stack/k3s-setup/REAMDE.md

 ---

-And that's it — k3s is installed and ready for workloads :)
+And that's it, k3s is installed and ready for workloads :)